-Any information or document collected through the use of investigative powers is discoverable in court, including e-mails, telephone calls and an exchange of letters.
+Any information or document collected through the use of investigative powers is discoverable in court, including emails, telephone calls and an exchange of letters.
 Legal privilege (confidentiality between the associates and the clients) constitutes an exception for discoverability in court.
-In any event, civil courts are not authorised to collect evidence independently in antitrust damage actions.
-The parties must bring all evidence to the attention of the court.
+In any event, civil courts are not authorised to collect evidence in-

 As regards evidence provided to the Authority within a leniency application, the leniency reward does not protect the applicant from liability in other (civil and criminal) proceedings.
 Pursuant to Article 6 of the Leniency Regulation, information or documents provided by the parties can still be used as evidence before the courts.

 As regards proceedings before the Authority, according to Communiqué No 2010/3, no one other than the undertakings under investigation has a right to access the information and documents submitted within the scope of a leniency application.
 In addition, those undertakings being investigated may refer to such information and documents only for their defence in relation to the case file, and for their applications before the administrative courts.

-3.12 Rules of Evidence
+3.12 Application of Rules of Evidence